arguit/GodotTool/README.md

   -?, -h, --help  Show help and usage information

 Commands:
-  nodes <filepath>  Generates partial class with all nodes for the given *.tscn file with existing associated script. []
+  nodes <filepaths>  Generates partial class with all nodes for the given *.tscn file with existing associated script. []
 ```

 ## Generate Nodes